Al3xics/Unity-Top_Down_Shooter/README.md

 Because of a lack of time, we didn't finish all of it, so there could still be some problem.<br>
 <br>

 Because the project is way too large to store it on github, I will not be able to show it.
-So try to play the game and discover what need improvement, is well made, or badly made, ...<br>
+So try to play the game and discover what need improvement, is well-made, or badly made, ...<br>
 <br>

 ### Have fun, and try to see the different AI we created !!